bojand/mdpage/docs/config.md

 #### Style

-Cusom styles can be added within the `style` property.
+Custom styles can be added within the `style` property.
 We use a forked / customized version of [Milligram](https://milligram.io/) so all the same classes are available in markdown and HTML content.

 #### Script